Posco to support 5,500 job seekers over 5 years

-For participants to focus on learning, Posco will cover accommodations and provide an allowance of between 500,000 won ($440) and 1 million won.
+To help participants focus on learning, Posco will cover accommodations and provide an allowance of between 500,000 won ($440) and 1 million won.

-Through the three-month AI and big data academy, Posco plans to nurture 200 professionals in the course of five years, the company said.
+With the three-month AI and big-data academy, Posco plans to nurture 200 professionals over five years, the company said.

-Those who complete the program with outstanding accomplishments will be given job opportunities at Posco Group and research internships at Postech.
+Those who complete the program with outstanding results will be eligible for job opportunities at Posco Group and research internships at Postech.

 “Through Posco’s training programs we will support 5,500 job seekers to land job opportunities at Posco Group and other companies.
 This is part of the ‘With Posco’ vision that aims to achieve mutual growth with members of society,” the company said.